 The new school integrates Stanford’s excellence in interdisciplinary collaboration to create a place where students and faculty probe fundamental questions about our planet and its inhabitants while also engaging with colleagues across the university and around the world to create a future where humans and nature thrive in concert and in perpetuity.
 The school’s vision includes:

 Advancing knowledge critical to sustaining life on Earth and to ensuring the benefits of a healthy planet extend to all people

 Preparing students as future sustainability leaders through rigorous, engaged education and research

 Engaging with partners to generate and scale local, national, and global solutions to the defining challenge for humanity

-The school will achieve that vision through a three-part structure that includes academic departments; cross-cutting themes organized within institutes to draw on the expertise of the entire university; and an accelerator to drive new technology and policy solutions.
+The school will achieve its vision through a three-part structure that includes academic departments; institutes with initiatives that draw on the expertise of the entire university; and an accelerator to drive new technology and policy solutions.
 As the school is forming, proposed departments will be clustered in transitional divisions that will evolve as faculty join the school from across the university and through new hires.

 Part of Stanford's Long-Range Vision

 The Sustainability Initiative, which led to the new school focused on climate and sustainability, is part of Stanford's Vision of increasing and accelerating the university's purposeful impact in the world.